-Spying out across the bobbing boats of Hull Marina, retro-heaven Thieving Harry’s is the place for a tip-top breakfast experience.
-From their excellent sourdough bread to the perfectly running eggs, well seasoned guacamole and delicate smoked salmon – Thieving Harry’s have it all.
-It might not be open on Mondays, but it does open late on Friday and Saturday’s for night of grilled cheese sandwiches, bohemian vibes and local bottled beer to wash the whole thing down.
+Looking out across the bobbing boats of Hull Marina, retro-heaven Thieving Harry’s is the place for a tip-top breakfast experience.
+From their excellent sourdough bread to the perfectly runny eggs, well seasoned guacamole and delicate smoked salmon – Thieving Harry’s have it all.
+If you’re after something later in the day, its doors are open late on Friday and Saturday’s for night of grilled cheese sandwiches, bohemian vibes and local bottled beer to wash the whole thing down.

 … with a run across the iconic Humber Bridge!
 What better way to experience what was once the longest suspension bridge in the world.
-For the slightly less active but infinitely more patient Hull visitors out there, there’s a snazzy new lift system in the works for 2017 that’ll take you on a 155-metre high ascent to the top of the north tower.
-Either way, the Humber Bridge is an impressive sight to behold.
+In 2017 it was designated a Grade II Listed building.
+Whether you admire it from a distance or you do indeed run across it; the Humber Bridge is an impressive sight to behold.

 Take a dive

-In recognition of Hull’s extensive art instillations and gallery exhibitions as part of its 2017 culture-celebration, we thought it only right to include one of their best galleries: the Ferens Art Gallery.
+One of the best art galleries in Hull is Ferens Art Gallery.
 At Ferens, you’ll be exposed to a walk through history as you travel gallery by gallery through the Renaissance, onto Eighteenth Century Europe, swiftly through the Victorian era and into Early Twentieth-Century British Art, before finishing with modern and contemporary portraits.
-And make sure to catch the Open Exhibition, showcasing works of local artists from Saturday 21st January 2017 to the 12th of March.

 A breath of fresh air